 Barn Owls have adapted well to human development and like to nest in man-made structures such as houses, steeples and, of course, barns.
 Considered one of the best natural “pest” controllers, an individual barn owl can eat hundreds of mice and other small rodents in a year.
 During breeding season, the female barn owl will stay with the young while the male hunts and returns with food.
 Baby Barn Owls can eat their own body weight in food every night.
 A nest might have up to seven chicks, so that’s a lot of food to catch every night!

+Lindsay Wildlife is home to one Barn Owl, Tyto.
 A young Tyto was found in Davis with a fractured left wing.
 Although the wing healed, he cannot fly perfectly and would not be able to successfully hunt in the wild.
-He has lived at the museum since 2004.
+He has been part of the team since 2004.

-You can help barn owls by providing nest boxes (http://ca.audubon.org/barn-owl-boxes) and not poisoning the rodents they rely on for food.
+You can help Barn Owls by providing nest boxes and not poisoning the rodents they rely on for food.